henrybuilt/jcn/README.md

 JCON is inspired by React, but is much easier than JavaScript to parse and build tools around.

-It provides an intuitive way to specify/represent UI components and apps in JSON, allowing you to inject code (JavaScript & CSS currently - soon TypeScript and maybe other languages) as needed.
+It provides an intuitive way to specify/represent UI components and apps in JSON, allowing you to inject code (JavaScript & CSS currently—soon TypeScript and maybe other languages) as needed.

 ## Example